Vladimir-Herdman/Garmin-Data-Tkinter/README.md

 with their being weekly and monthly choices in seeing my collected running data.

+## Process

+The project specifically entailed getting the running data from Garmin and storing all of it in pandas data frames,
+running data aggregation techniques on it, and then graphing the processed data using altair.
+The created graphs were then converted to images and placed into a tkinter window to show in an interactive graphical interface.

 It gave me an insight into how social media platforms like STRAVA, and even Garmin to an extent, take their collected data and then use that to create information